nakapon/PhotoStudio/README.md

 - Java 8
 - Eclipse

+To build this project
+ 1. open the `PhotoStudio.sln` with Visual Studio and build `PhotoStudioJni` project
-To build this project, open the `Project/PhotoStudioJava/.project` with Eclipse
+ 1. open the `Project/PhotoStudioJava/.project` with Eclipse and build